vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 25 / Sources for Reconstructing Ancient Forms of Siva Worship ´ 499

 fruit (prasannabimbaus.t.ha) and with three eyes (tryaks.a) (TS 15 vv.
 16–17); the southern one ‘possessed of the colour of a languid cloud laden with water, having a ferocious voice, with dreadful teeth shining (in an open mouth), and the corners of the eyes bloodshot and glittering’ (v.
-19); the western face was perfect (anuttama) having three eyes, and the northern one was very full (su sam. p¯urn. a) and very gracious (suprasanna) (vv.
+19); the western face was perfect (anuttama) having three eyes, and the northern one was very full (su sam. p¯urṇa) and very gracious (suprasanna) (vv.
 21–24).
 Thus runs the oldest description of the Caturmukhaliṅga in the Sanskrit literature known to me, at least half a millennium after the Indian sculptors had begun to materialize the idea in stone (see also below, p.
 521).

 Conclusions